theaquamarine/windows-powershell-docs/docset/windows/appx/get-appxlog.md

 ## DESCRIPTION
 The **Get-AppxLog** cmdlet gets the app package installation log created during the deployment of an app package.
 An app package has an .appx file name extension.
-The log contains errors, warnings, and additional information about the processes initiated by cmdlets in the Appx Windows PowerShell® module.
+The log contains errors, warnings, and additional information about the processes initiated by cmdlets in the Appx Windows PowerShell?? module.

 When Add-AppxPackage or Remove-AppxPackage report a failure, they return the **ActivityID** to use with **Get-AppxLog**.